An Introduction to Psoriasis Treatment

 - Clobetasol propionate

-- Bath solutions
+- Bath solutions and moisturizers.

 - Moisturizers.